-THE TEENAGER TODAY is India’s first magazine published in India for teens.
-Totally committed to the youth of the country and to the promotion of wholesome literature, THE TEENAGER TODAY has always remained ‘a magazine with a difference’.
+The Teenager Today is India’s first magazine in India for teens.
+Totally committed to the youth of the country and to the promotion of wholesome literature, it has always remained ‘a magazine with a difference’.
 Besides being the longest-surviving national youth magazine in India, it is possibly the only magazine of its kind.

-THE TEENAGER TODAY (originally THE TEENAGER) was founded in Allahabad in 1963 by the late J. Maurus and the late Aloysius G. Rego, who wanted the magazine to be a vehicle of national integration, uniting young people from Kashmir to Kanyakumari in a bond of true friendship, understanding and love.
+The Teenager Today (originally The Teenager ) was founded in Allahabad in 1963 by the late J. Maurus and the late Aloysius G. Rego, who wanted the magazine to be a vehicle of national integration, uniting young people in a bond of true friendship, understanding and love.

-THE TEENAGER TODAY is the only magazine in India that focuses on teen issues.
+The Teenager Today is the only magazine in India that focuses on youth issues.
 It is their premier resource for all kinds of information, practical advice and basic answers to all of their questions.

-THE TEENAGER TODAY contains 52-pages of cool information, practical advice and loads of fun stuff!
-It features articles on teen issues, careers, counselling, celeb interviews, fashion, music, sports, health, blogs, science & technology, and general knowledge.
-Plus photography, jokes, games, poems, posters and more!
+The Teenager Today contains 52-pages of cool information, practical advice and loads of fun stuff!
+It features articles on youth issues, careers, counselling, interviews, fashion, music, sports, health, science & technology and general knowledge.
+Plus photography, jokes, games, poems and more!

-THE TEENAGER TODAY, in its 55th year now, is the most widely-read Indian teen publication — not only do we cater to the urban teen, but our reach across small towns and cities is unparalleled.
+The Teenager Today, in its 59th year now, is the most widely-read Indian teen publication — not only do we cater to the urban teen, but our reach across small towns and cities is unparalleled.
 With its value-based, youth-relevant content, it has a strong presence in English-medium schools and colleges, reaching pre-teens and teens across India every month.
-Being 50+ has its benefits… parents who read the magazine as youngsters are now passing THE TEENAGER TODAY legacy on to their children.
+Being 50+ has its benefits… parents who read the magazine as youngsters are now passing The Teenager Today legacy on to their children.